Quotations and Allusions

 This may not be a literal quotation, though the wording is certainly very Bacon-like.
 Bacon would not necessarily have applied it to magicians or magic only, but rather to all forms of knowledge which he did not consider useful.
 He often stressed the need and the possibility for mankind to accumulate “useful”, scientific knowledge.
 C. S. Lewis when talking about Bacon often stressed the similarity of this ideal of knowledge with sheer lust for power – a lust which he suspects Bacon shared with the magicians of his (Bacon’s) day.
 See Lewis’s The Abolition of Man, chapter III, paragraph 16 (“Nothing I can say will prevent...”).

 Tolkien regarded the story of Númenor as his own adaptation of the Atlantis myth.
-Plato in his dialogues Kriton and Timaeus described Atlantis as a big island or a continent in the Western ocean which had sunk away and submerged about 9000 years before the days of Solon, who heard this story in Egypt.
+Plato in his dialogues Kriton and Timaeus described Atlantis as a big island or a continent in the Western ocean which had sunk away and submerged about 9000 years before the days of Solon, who heard this story from an old Egyptian priest, and told it to the son of a friend, who told it to his grandson Kritias, who told it to Socrates (Timaeus 20e, 22b, 23d-25d).

 To those high creatures whose activity builds what we call Nature...